- Table of ContentsPrint

 Addiction is one of the hardest challenges to overcome alone.
 That is why doctors, mental health professionals, and support group members advocate seeking help if you believe you or someone you care about is suffering from addiction.

-When you call a heroin hotline, your call is completely private and confidential.
-The purpose of these hotlines is only to help you find the support you need to get healthy.
+When you call a hotline, your call is completely private and confidential.
+The purpose of these numbers is only to help you find the support you need to get healthy.

 If you want more information about addiction, drug rehab options near you, or other support services, please call our heroin helpline at 1-888-744-0069Who Answers?.
 You can overcome addiction and we are here to help make that process as comfortable as possible for you.